cloudposse/github-status-updater/README.md

-### Run in a Docker container with local ENV vars propagated into the container's environment
+### run in a Docker container with local ENV vars propagated into the container's environment
 [run_docker_with_local_env_vars.sh](examples/run_docker_with_local_env_vars.sh)

 ```sh